exo08/COSC-3380-Database-Project/README.md

    - Try accessing shop functions as event staff → Should redirect
    - Verify each role can only access appropriate features

+6. **Artwork Donation:**
+   - Donate artwork by filling out the donation form
+   - Login as curator and navigate to acquisitions page
+   - Review the donation and accept or reject

 ---

 ##  Database Schema